What is the difference between 2FA Two-Factor Authentication and MFA Multifactor?

 ENABLES SECURE REMOTE ACCESS TO ALL APPLICATIONS

-Enable your employees to telecommute without compromising your company's data.
-Duo provides modern remote access solutions and protects existing IT infrastructure, making it easy to onboard new employees and work anywhere.
+Allow your employees to telework without compromising your company’s data.
+Duo provides modern remote access solutions and protects existing IT infrastructure, making it easy to onboard new employees and have them work anywhere.

-With Cisco Duo, a company can enable secure remote access with or without a VPN, easily set per-application access policies, and provide easy and secure SSH access.
-It enables employees to perform their duties remotely without compromising the company's data.
+Thanks to Cisco Duo, a company can enable secure remote access with or without a VPN, easily establish access policies per application, and provide easy and secure SSH access.
+It allows employees to perform their functions remotely without compromising company data.

-Duo provides modern remote access and single sign-on solutions, making it possible for employees to access their applications quickly and easily from anywhere.
-In addition, it is guaranteed by Cisco, a company that has been recognized as a leading Zero Trust organization by the consulting firm Forrester.
+Duo provides modern remote access and single sign-on solutions, enabling employees to access their applications quickly and easily from anywhere.
+In addition, it is backed by Cisco, which has been recognized as a leading Zero Trust organization by Forrester Consulting.